Meet the Art and Wilderness Institute Green Team behind the Green Masjid Initiative

 Amy Hossain

-Zero Waste & Permaculture Advisor
+Zero Waste & Permaculture Advocate

 Here in the big city and sprawling suburbs, we are becoming increasingly more distant from a life harmoniously intertwined with nature and natural systems.
 Taking small steps over the years, Amy has been trying to shorten this distance by learning about and implementing a more life-friendly culture at home and wherever she is able.
 Learning from earth-interdependent cultures is a vital step in reviving these practices.